todogroup/todogroup.org/_posts/2018-03-02-open-source-case-studies-microsoft.md

 author: todogroup
 ---

 Last year we launched our [Open Source Program Guides](http://todogroup.org/blog/open-source-guides/) and as part of that launch, we mentioned we will be actively publishing open source program case studies.
-We started with [Comcast, Dropbox, Facebook Red Hat and Salesforce](https://github.com/todogroup/guides/tree/master/casestudies), this month we're happy to add the Red Hat open source program:
+We started with [Comcast, Dropbox, Facebook, Red Hat and Salesforce](https://github.com/todogroup/guides/tree/master/casestudies), this month we're happy to add the Microsoft open source program:

 # The Open Source Program at Microsoft: How Open Source Thrives